 All required information must be provided in order for a nomination to be considered.
 Applicants may be contacted by phone to confirm the authenticity of information submitted.

-Scholarship funds will be disbursed beginning in the student’s first term after being awarded the scholarship and remaining funds will be applied toward the following term(s) until all funds have been used.
+Scholarship funds will not be applied to any past due balance or outstanding bills or charges.
+Students will not receive cash back at any time.
 For funds to be disbursed, the student’s records with the Office of Admissions must be complete, including the student’s official transcript.
-At any given time, if a scholarship disbursement exceeds the cost of tuition, funds will be disbursed in the amount of the tuition cost.
-Students will not receive cash if the award amount exceeds their cost of tuition.
+At any given time, if a scholarship disbursement exceeds the cost of tuition, funds will be disbursed in the amount up to the tuition cost.

-Students who withdraw from the program or university or change to another degree program not eligible for this scholarship will forfeit the scholarship.
+Students who withdraw from the program or university or change to another degree program are not eligible for this scholarship and will forfeit the scholarship.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
-In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
+In order for scholarship funding to continue until the award is depleted, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
 If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester, in which the scholarship was received.

-The cost of books and course materials is included in the tuition for some of Walden’s programs and specializations.
-However, scholarship recipients enrolling in Walden’s Ph.D. in Education program are responsible for the cost of books and materials.
-Scholarship recipients enrolling in either the Ph.D. in Education program or the Doctor of Education (Ed.D.) program are also responsible for all associated residency costs.
+Scholarship recipients enrolling in our doctoral programs are also responsible for all associated residency costs.
 All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
 Recipients are responsible for all other non-tuition costs including but not limited to residency travel and other university or program fees as applicable.

 This scholarship is not managed by Walden University's Office of Financial Aid.
-Please call an enrollment advisor at 1-866-492-5336 for more information.
+Please call an enrollment specialist at 844-767-9457 for more information.